-All submissions to the Watson Campaign Automation API must contain one, and only one, action per each XML Envelope.
+All submissions to the Acoustic Campaign API must contain one, and only one, action per each XML Envelope.
 Batching multiple actions within a single request is unsupported and can result in throttling or suspension of access to the API by the Operations team.

 Processing envelope responses.

 During processing response envelopes, programmers can use an XML parser and algorithms that handle changes in the number of elements that are returned in the envelope.
 This improves the reliability of scripts that process responses.

 The contents of a response envelope change in length depending on when you call them (and between releases of the Acoustic Campaign).
 For example, the GetJobStatus API returns responses of varying length depending on the status of the job (including WAITING, RUNNING, COMPLETE, and ERROR).

 Unsuccessful responses or errors also adhere to the general format specified earlier.
 The XML elements in their bodies vary based on the type of error.
 The best way to become familiar with the responses that are caused by specific error conditions is to recreate them using the XML API Test Harness.
 If Acoustic Campaign is not available due to a maintenance outage, the following XML is returned:

 <Envelope> <Body> <RESULT> <SUCCESS>false</SUCCESS> </RESULT> <Fault> <Request/> <FaultCode/> <FaultString> <![CDATA[The system is currently down for maintenance.]]> </FaultString> <detail> <error> <errorid>52</errorid> <module/> <class>SP.Admin</class> <method/> </error> </detail> </Fault> </Body> </Envelope>

 The interfaces to Acoustic Campaign are facilitated through XML requests over Secure HTTP.
 You can make the request through either the POST or GET method.